-Special Educational Needs at St Stephen’s CE RSA Academy
+Special Educational Needs at St Stephen’s C of E First School

 1. Young people and their families will be involved in discussions about the support they need, so they can share their knowledge and feed back to the school on the young person’s progress.

-2. Education, health and care plans (EHC) will replace statements of special educational needs.
-New assessments for additional educational needs will follow the EHC guidelines from September 2014.
-(Existing statements will remain in force until all children and young people have completed the transition, which will be within three years).
+2. Education, health and care plans (EHCP) will replace statements of special educational needs.
+New assessments for additional educational needs will follow the EHCP guidance from September 2014.

 The local offer from Worcestershire County Council can be found at:

-St Stephen’s CE RSA Academy upholds the children’s right to education and recognises the diverse educational needs within its community.
+The local offer for SEND at St Stephen’s C of E First School upholds the children’s right to education and recognises the diverse educational needs within it's community.
 We acknowledge those needs may change and require a range of provision.
 We believe we have a duty to offer that provision where we can, to foster inclusion and provide full educational access.
 We value and respect each individual within our school.
-We strive to embed our Christian values throughout our daily learning, offering a caring, peaceful and stimmulating learning environment that reflects our vibrant school community.
+We strive to embed our Christian values throughout our daily learning, offering a caring, peaceful and stimulating learning environment that reflects our vibrant school community.

 Some children need increased support to access learning because: